Jacocirino/FSLInsectImageRecognition/README.md

 Prototypical networks is referred to [cnielly's code](https://github.com/cnielly/prototypical-networks-omniglot).

 ### Pairwise similarity with Bregman Divergences
-The **[file Bregman_divergences](/Bregman_divergences.py)** provides the script for the Bregman divergences used as similarity functions.
+The file **[Bregman_divergences](/Bregman_divergences.py)** provides the script for the divergences used as similarity functions.
 For use, replace the similarity functions in the chosen Few-shot Learning algorithm.

 - Euclidean;
 - Mahalanobis;